-We are all familiar with political healthcare propaganda.
+We are all familiar with political healthcare propaganda; namely, the deliberate selection and repetitive use of certain words and phrases to mold distorted ideas about healthcare reality for political gain.
 It is widespread, especially when politicians are trying to sway opinion polls or need a platform to rile American voters.

 - Obamacare is a failure because insurance companies are withdrawing from the Health Insurance Marketplaces